Condenser: Definition, Principle, Types, Working, Advantages

 The medium of blasting air can be natural or forced.
 However, I will discuss it just right below.
 So, stay tuned.

-In This Air-cooled type, There are two Sub-type of condensers.
+In This Air-cooled type, There are two sub-condenser and its types.
 That is-

 1. Natural convection